 Best Chest Workout

-How to do this chest workout: Perform each exercise for the prescribed number of reps, then rest 30-60 seconds and repeat the exercise for 1 to 4 times before moving on to the next.
+Perform each exercise for the prescribed number of reps, then rest 30-60 seconds and repeat the exercise 1 to 4 times before moving on to the next.

-Not only working the chest muscles will help your upper body look more complete, but you’ll also be stronger and more built.
-So, give these chest exercises a try, pick one or two to try on chest days.
+All of the chest workouts on this list will give you that.
+Plus, working your chest muscles will help your upper body look more complete, and you’ll also be stronger and more built.